 For the first time in history, there was in Québec a woman Premier.
-It was indeed for Pauline Marois a great personal victory even if her party had been taken over lately by radicals who had forced upon her the RIP, (Référendum d’Initiative Populaire).
+It was indeed for Pauline Marois a great personal victory even if her party had been taken over lately by radicals who had forced upon her the RIP, (Référendum d’InitiativePopulaire).
 Everybody knew in Quebec that the issue of the separation of Quebec from Canada wasn’t that popular after two lost consultations in 1980 and 1995 and that any new one would be lost without a doubt.
 But those facts werenot about to deter the zealots in the party from forcing a new one on the population however divisive it could be.
 Hence the RIP that made it possible for 15% of the registered voters to petition their way to one new referendum.
-It was expected that the radicals in the PQ would not leave power without putting that issue another time in front of the people, either with Marois full consent or without her benediction via the RIP.
+It was expected that the radicals in the PQ would not leave power without putting that issue another time in front of the people, either with Marois’ full consent or without her benediction via the RIP.

-Minister Pierre Duchesne is in his office in the Parliament house in Québec.
+And then, lawyer Rocquebrune’s petition brings the action back in early 2013.
+Minister Pierre Duchesne is in his office in the Parliament house in Quebec.
 On his desk is a map of the province that he is now showing to his colleague Jean-François Lisée.
 Duchesne is a little uncomfortable.
 He is not sure what to expect.
 This idea of his, he entertained for a long time but never expressed it to anybody else for fear of the way it will be received.
-Because the concept he is about to expose to Lisée is quite shocking and he knows that most will see it as indecent, frightful or horrendous.
+Because the concept he is about to expose to Lisée is quite shocking and he knows that most will see as indecent, frightful or horrendous.
 And still, if they want to win this thing… because, he knows.
 He knows that if they do what he is now going to propose, his side will win the next referendum.
 There can be no discussion about that.
 He is so much certain of the matter that it is not even open for discussion.

 That’s it!
 Chemistry!
 This is just chemistry, he thinks.